fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
 You can download the definition of all the 1000+ maps offered by FusionMaps XT from [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'). </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files.
 Refer each theme with their respective file names.|

-Unzip the archive and move its content to the `"/jsp-wrapper-master/src/java/fusioncharts/"` to get the `"FusionCharts.java"` main class file.

-> Include `"FusionCharts.java"` in your project.

 This completes the installation of FusionCharts in your application.
 To see how to create a chart, [click here]({% site.baseurl %}/getting-started/java/your-first-chart-using-java '@@open-newtab').

 ## Installing FusionMaps (map visualizations) for your project